Chuggaaconroy: History (2008–present)

 Rosales-Birou created his YouTube account on July 26, 2006, under the alias of "Chuggaaconroy," a name he has used as an online pseudonym since he was a child.
-He was initially inspired to make Let's Plays by personalities such as Jonathan "Proton Jon" Wheeler, a Let's Player originating from the Something Awful forums and a future founding member of The Runaway Guys.
-On March 26, 2008, he uploaded his first Let's Play series covering the SNES role-playing game EarthBound on YouTube, adding commentary on the game's sound and art design.
+He was initially inspired to make Let's Plays by personalities such as Claire Wheeler (better known as "Proton Jon"), a Let's Player originating from the Something Awful forums and an eventual founding member of The Runaway Guys.
+He uploaded his first Let's Play series on March 26, 2008, covering the SNES role-playing game EarthBound on YouTube, adding commentary on the game's sound and art design.
 He would later upload Let's Play videos on the other games in the Mother series.

 In July 2010, Rosales-Birou's YouTube account was suspended under false copyright claims, though was restored in August.
-Shortly after the incident, he obtained a YouTube partnership with The Game Station (now called Polaris), a sub-network of Maker Studios.
+Timothy Bishop (NintendoCapriSun), a Let's Player and eventual founding member of The Runaway Guys, also had his account suspended at the same time.
+Also in 2010, Rosales-Birou obtained a YouTube partnership with The Game Station (now called Polaris), a sub-network of Maker Studios.
+Nintendo had initially targeted and content ID-claimed several of Rosales-Birou's videos in early 2013 due to them containing footage of their games, causing his ad revenue to temporarily decrease, but later ceased doing so.

 Rosales-Birou's channel grew in popularity as his gameplay videos were often recommended on YouTube's suggestions, and he has since become a Let's Play creator on YouTube as a full-time job; in 2014 The Atlantic cited Rosales-Birou as an example of a Let's Player making a living off of gaming videos.
-Nintendo had initially targeted and content ID-claimed several of Rosales-Birou's videos due to them containing footage of their games, causing his ad revenue to temporarily decrease, but later ceased doing so.

-On his primary YouTube channel, Rosales-Birou has produced over 40 solo Let's Play series of games primarily exclusive to Nintendo systems, such as EarthBound, Paper Mario: The Thousand-Year Door, Pikmin, Super Luigi Galaxy, The Legend of Zelda: Majora's Mask, Pokémon Emerald, Super Paper Mario, Super Mario 64 DS, Animal Crossing: New Leaf, Xenoblade Chronicles, and Splatoon.
+On his primary YouTube channel, Rosales-Birou has produced 50 solo Let's Play series of games primarily exclusive to Nintendo systems, such as EarthBound, Paper Mario: The Thousand-Year Door, Pikmin, Super Mario Galaxy, The Legend of Zelda: Majora's Mask, Pokémon Emerald, Super Paper Mario, Super Mario 64 DS, Animal Crossing: New Leaf, Xenoblade Chronicles, and Splatoon.